Charlie Marquardt, MEd, MA, LCMHCA

-Charlie Marquardt joined Agapé as a Licensed Professional Counselor Associate, serving clients in our Myers Park office.
+Charlie Marquardt joined Agapé as a Licensed Clinical Mental Health Counselor Associate, serving clients in our Myers Park office.
 Hear her story in her own words!

 “Never in all my years did I think I would become a counselor.
 I was a former teacher.
 I was a mom.
 I worked part time in the field of adoption.
 But counseling, that had never crossed my mind — until the Lord put me in a place where I began to wonder what I should do next.
 My children were growing older, my years as a stay at home mom were quickly coming to an end and I was looking for my next adventure.
 The Lord made it clear through my personal experiences that counseling was my next calling.”